 It’s safe to say we got a little snap happy and all 3 girlies are absolute posers!
 Madame Tussauds, as always, gets a big thumbs up from all 4 of us.
-From the always friendly staff (not just because because we were there to review.
-We have visited many times and the staff are always really helpful!) to the full on entertainment factor.
+From the always friendly staff (not just because we were there to review.
+We have visited many times and the staff are always really helpful!) to the full on the entertainment factor.
 If you like you celebs this is a must visit attraction for young and old alike.
-PS make sure to pop into the Rovers for some dutch courage if you need it before getting to the karaoke, Olivia however didn’t need this!
+PS make sure to pop into the Rovers for some dutch courage if you need it before getting to the karaoke, Olivia, however, didn’t need this!

 Next stop was The Blackpool Tower Eye and 4D Experience.
-You can’t go to Blackpool and not go to the top of the Tower can you!
+You can’t go to Blackpool and not go to the top of the Tower, can you!
 The glass floor though is completely different.
 Wild horses couldn’t drag me on that and C and K took some convincing from Olivia too.
-I love going to the top of the tower and from the full room of the 4D cinema it seems I’m not the only one who thinks this is the biggest draw of all.
+I love going to the top of the tower and from the full room of the 4D cinema, it seems I’m not the only one who thinks this is the biggest draw of all.
 Before you reach the top you get to take in a 4D tour of Blackpool and it’s history to the soundtrack of ‘All the lovers’ by Kylie Minogue.
 What I love about 4D is the way it comes to life.
 Someone squirts water, you get wet.
-Bit of breeze?
+A bit of breeze?
 Yep get ready to be blown away too.
 There were plenty of gasps and giggles all round from visitors young and old.
 Despite having seen it before I still enjoy it and always take heed not to snap away for fear of being locked in the dungeons.

 Next stop was the lifts ready to take us all upwards.
 The lifts to the top have a member of staff in who are great at drumming up excitement whilst providing us with some interesting tidbits about the Tower and Blackpool.
 I can’t help but admire the sheer guts and bravery of those men who built the iconic landmark all those years ago (and more recently the ones who partook in essential repairs).
 Just thought of doing that brings me out in a cold sweat.